KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 The **Dying and Resurrecting God** is not a myth of loss and recovery but the structural pattern of coherence itself.

 Embodiment is a temporary phase within a larger centropic cycle.
-Dissolution is not failure but the release of what cannot endure higher coherence.
+Dissolution is not failure but the release of what cannot endure supernal coherence.
 What is essential returns; what is contingent falls away.

 This archetype affirms that entropic forces can unravel form, but never the centropic core.